mcu-debug/debug-tracker-vscode/README.md

-# debug-adapter-vscode README
+# debug-tracker-vscode README

-This is the README for your extension "debug-adapter-vscode".
+This is the README for your extension "debug-tracker-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features